w-marx/Scan2Loc/README.md

 A guide on this is provided in `notebooks/DataGathering.ipynb`.

-## Localization:
+## Localization
 **Scan2Loc** provides 3D reconstruction from robot scans and 3 localizer families to locate a camera in them.

 #### Reconstruction
 Direct scene reconstruction via [MapAnything](https://github.com/facebookresearch/map-anything.git) is provided, supporting depth images.
 Furthermore ICP alignment and scene cleanup are directly provided.

 #### Three Localizer Families
 <p align="center">